ARM-software/cmsis-pack-eclipse/readme.md

 Refer to [Hands-on section] of the pre-built plug-in of the CMSIS-Pack Management for detailed usage information.
 Note : The Hands-on section section still contains description of version 0.9, version 1.0 description will be available soon.

+###CMSIS-Pack Management Plug-In will be presented at the Eclipse Conference Europe 2015

+![EclipseConEurope2015]

+[Enhanced Project Management for Embedded C/C++ Programming using Software Components]

 - - - - - - - - - - - - - - - - - - - - - - - - - -

 _Copyright (c) 2014-2015, ARM Limited and Contributors.
 All rights reserved._